Ruitulyu/KAS-Analyzer/index.md

 ----------------------------------------
 #### Configure
 ```
-   download        Downlaod the index of reference genome for aligners (bowtie, bowtie2, bwa, star).
+   download        Downlaod the index of reference genome for aligners (bowtie2, bwa).
-   build           Build the index of reference genome for aligners (bowtie, bowtie2, bwa, star).
+   build           Build the index of reference genome for aligners (bowtie2, bwa).
    install         Install and check the 'KAS-pipe2' conda environment; check the installation of tools.
    uninstall       Uninstall the 'KAS-pipe2' conda environment.
    activate        Activate the 'KAS-pipe2' conda environment.